 Executive Orders or Regulatory Actions Impacting Exports or Re-exports to China

-In addition, although foreign-made items incorporating less than 25% controlled U.S.-origin content are generally not subject to the EAR for purposes of export or reexport to China, there is no de minimis for exports to China of foreign-made items incorporating U.S.-origin 600-series and 9x515 content.
+In addition, although foreign-made items incorporating less than 25% controlled U.S.-origin content are generally not subject to the EAR for purposes of export or reexport to the PRC, there is no de minimis for exports to China of foreign-made items incorporating U.S.-origin 600-series and 9x515 content.
 Items classified under these ECCNs were previously listed on the USML and cannot be exported to China without prior authorization.

 Other U.S. agencies regulate exports of more specialized items.
 For example, the U.S. Department of State’s Directorate of Defense Trade Controls administers U.S. export controls covering defense articles and defense services that appear on the U.S. Munitions List under the ITAR.
 Information on U.S. Department of State export licensing procedures, the ITAR, and the Arms Export Control Act can be found at Tel: (202) 663-1282.

 The point of contact for U.S. Department of State licensing issues at the U.S. Embassy Beijing is the Economic Section, Tel: (86) (10) 8531-3000, Fax: (86) (10) 8531-4949.

 The Department of Energy, Nuclear Regulatory Commission, FDA, and other agencies may also control and licenses exports to China.